ml-cube/ml3-platform-docs/md-docs/user_guide/modules/rag_evaluation.md

 Evaluating RAG involves assessing how well the model does in both retrieval and generation.

-Our RAG evaluation module analyzes the three main components of a RAG framework:
+The RAG evaluation module analyzes the three main components of a RAG framework:

 | Component  | Description                                                                        |
 | ---------- | ---------------------------------------------------------------------------------- |